Categories

 6. When did you realize you were in love with Mom?

 In his early twenties, during the Korean War, my dad was living in Germany.
 You didn’t just jump on a jet and fly home for a few days.
 Travel to the United States was by slow-sailing ship.
 So, there weren’t many visits home.
 My parents weren’t engaged, or even dating.
 They were “talking.”
 And talking meant mailing letters.
-Guess how the letters traveled?
-On one of those slow-sailing ships.
+Guess how the letters traveled.
+They went on one of those slow-sailing ships.

 Were they in love?
 When he got back they started a 57-year life together.
 But at the time I suppose there could have been doubts.
 Did he fall in love with her before he left or after he came back?
 Does it matter?
 Well, sometimes you might find yourself doubting how you feel about your spouse.
 When you do, knowing when and how your parents (and stepparents) fell in love can restore faith in your own love.